Dan-Yoo/hoppn/README.md

 ## Deploying
 Build angular app with ng build --prod
-Move the dist folder created to the nodejs app
+Move the dist folder created to the nodejs app.
-Deploy to remote
+Commit everything and push to heroku with git push heroku master.